colinaut/action-table/README.md

 ## Roadmap

+- **Improve A11y** - The accessibility of this needs work.
+Some more proper aria attributes and ideally keyboard navigation.
 - **LocalStorage save state** — add saving to local storage for sorting and filtering settings.
 - **Date Handling** - automatic handing for sorting dates and times and filtering date ranges.